dadoonet/fscrawler/docs/source/admin/fs/elasticsearch.rst

 .. warning::

-      Transformations depend on `java-jq`, which bridges to the native `jq` library.
-The current release does not support CPU architectures like `aarch64` on linux.
+      Transformations depend on `java-jq`, which bridges to the native (embedded) `jq` library.
+The current release does not support CPU architectures like `aarch64` on linux, macos and windows.

 Deletes the content field before indexing the document